 Apply for Free School Meals

-Apply for Free School Meals and Pupil Premium
+You can apply for Free School Meals and Pupil Premium online.

 Schools in Cornwall are responsible for arranging their own school meal provision; however, all schools must meet the national nutritional standards